 ICEI is a Florida Diagnostic and Learning Resources (FDLRS) specialized clinic in the College of Behavioral and Community Sciences (CBCS), Department of Child and Family Studies, Division of Applied Research and Educational Support.
 The Center, funded by the Florida Department of Education, is a specialized diagnostic and training center that serves preschool and school-aged students (ages 3-22) having autism spectrum disorders, serious behavioral/social/emotional challenges, and other complex conditions.
 This specialized clinic collaborates with schools, community agencies, and families to implement evidence-based interventions with fidelity.
 The ICEI team includes professionals from the discipline areas of applied behavior analysis, psychology, communication disorders, family science, pediatrics, psychiatry, social work, special education.
 For more information contact Rose Iovannone.

 This program is funded by the Office of Special Education Programs.
-The overall goals of the Technical Assistance Center for Positive Behavior Interventions and Support (PBIS) are to:
+The overall goals of the Positive Behavioral Interventions & Support Project (PBIS) are to:

 The Technical Assistance Center on Social Emotional Intervention for Young Children (TACSEI) was funded by the Office of Special Education Programs to identify, disseminate, and assist with the implementation of the most successful, evidence-based practices available to improve the social, emotional, and behavioral functioning of young children with or at risk for delays or disabilities.
 TACSEI offers information, training opportunities, materials, and technical assistance related to the implementation of the Pyramid Model for promoting young children's social emotional competence and addressing challenging behavior within early intervention and early childhood programs.
 The TACSEI web site offers a rich array of resources for families, professionals, trainers, and system administrators.
 Contact Lise Fox for more information.